msank00/msank00.github.io/_posts/2019-07-04-blog_100_ML_Concepts_Part_1.md

 Nearest  neighbor  algorithms  are  among  the  `simplest`  supervised  machine  learning  algorithms and have been well studied in the field of pattern recognition over the last century.

-While kNN is a `universal function approximator` under certain conditions, the underlying concept is relatively simple. kNN is an algorithm for supervised learning that simply stores the labeled training examples during the training phase.
-For this reason, kNN is also called a lazy learning algorithm.
-What it means to be alazy learning algorithm is that the processing of the training examples is postponed until making predictions once again, the training consists literally of just storingthe training data.
+:atom_symbol: While kNN is a `universal function approximator` under certain conditions, the underlying concept is relatively simple. kNN is an algorithm for supervised learning that simply stores the labeled training examples during the training phase.
+For this reason, kNN is also called a `lazy learning algorithm`.
+What it means to be a lazy learning algorithm is that the processing of the training examples is postponed until making predictions once again, the training consists literally of just storing the training data.

-> :bulb: When you are reading recent literature, note that thepredictionstep is now often called ”inference” inthe machine learning community.
-Note that in the context of machine learning, the term ”inference” is notto be confused with how we use the term ”inference” in statistics, though.
+> :bulb: When you are reading recent literature, note that the prediction step is now often called ”inference” in the machine learning community.
+Note that in the context of machine learning, the term ”inference” is not to be confused with how we use the term ”inference” in statistics, though.

 Then, to make a prediction (class label or continuous target), a trained kNN model finds the k-nearest  neighbors  of  a  query  point  and  computes  the  class  label  (classification)  or continuous target (regression) based on the k nearest (most `similar`) points.
 The exact mechanics will be explained in the next sections.
 However, the overall idea is that instead of approximating the target function $f(x) = y$ globally, during each prediction, kNN approximates the target function locally.